From the R.M. Dolin novel, “An Unsustainable Life – The Book of Darwin.” November 30, 2025

 “Un café con crema y azúcar,” the waiter says with Spanish first language fluency as he shuffles off to the kitchen.

+Anna immediately dives back into Darwin’s reveal.
 “But?”
-Anna asks needing to immediately dive back into Darwin’s reveal.

 “How bad is it?”